Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/TROUBLESHOOTING.md

 ### Commonly encountered exceptions

-#### `amqp:connection:forced` and `amqp:link:detach-forced`
+#### ConnectionLostError Exception

-When the connection to Event Hubs is idle, the service will disconnect the client after some time.
+When the connection to Event Hubs is idle, the service will disconnect the client after some time and raise a `ConnectionLostError` exception.
+The underlying issues that cause this are `amqp:connection:forced` and `amqp:link:detach-forced`.
 This is not a problem as the clients will re-establish a connection when a service operation is requested.
 More information can be found in the [AMQP troubleshooting documentation][AmqpTroubleshooting].

 ## Permission issues